kmilodenisglez/hsm_emu/hsm_emu/README.md

 ```
+$ cd hsm_emu/
 $ make start
+$ make generate-start
 ```

+We start bitcore-core daemon in regtest mode and JSON-RPC in http://admin1:123@localhost:19001, with user (admin1) and password (123).

 ## TODO
 Since this example is still a work in progress, the following roadmap lists the improvements that must be made: